bitcoineindhoven/bitcoineindhoven.nl/README.md

 ## Upcoming events

+- ### 2025-04-04 Meetup #7 Place du Nord Eindhoven

+	Every first Friday of the quarter some bitcoiners meet in the wild.

+	As from 16h00 the venue is open and first bitcoiners will be present.
+The interview will start at 18.30.

+	Parking garage almost underneath the venue.
+It’s a 5 minutes walk from the central station of Eindhoven.

+    ---

+## Past events

 - ### 2025-01-03 Meetup #6 Place du Nord Eindhoven

 	Every first Friday of the quarter some bitcoiners meet in the wild.